There are lots of things you can do to encourage birds and animals to live happily in our villages. Here are a few ideas:

 - Don’t feed birds, possums or other animals as this encourages the common and most aggressive species often at the expense of others.
 Besides, animals can find their own food, especially if backyards and balconies have loads of lovely indigenous plants!

 Here are some of our favourite sites to learn more about birds, animals and our great green surrounds in Sydney.

 Birds in Backyards Find out more about Australian birds and their habitats, and learn how to create bird-friendly spaces in your garden and local community.

-Backyard Buddies This website is for everyone who enjoys their backyard animals, including the smaller species like insects, and those who want to learn more about them, find out how to attract them and how to live with them.
+Backyard Buddies This website is for everyone who enjoys their backyard animals, wants to learn more about them, find out how to attract them and how to live with them.